-Product design and development forms a major part of our comprehensive footwear solution service.
+Product design and development forms a major part of our comprehensive footwear design and development, production management and logistics management service.
 Our Group's design team comprises seven members who possess approximately 4 to 17 years of design and footwear related working experience.
-Our strong design and development capabilities, among others, differentiate us from over 500 service providers in the tier 2 group of footwear solution service providers in China and help us to become one of the three largest footwear solution service providers in the tier 2 group in China in 2014 in terms of revenue.
-Please refer to the section headed "Industry overview - Analysis of China's footwear solution service industry - Competitive landscape" for further details.
+Our strong design and development capabilities, among others, differentiate us from over 500 service providers in the tier 2 group of footwear design and development, production management and logistics management service providers in China and help us to become one of the three largest footwear design and development, production management and logistics management service providers in the tier 2 group in China in 2014 in terms of revenue.
+Please refer to the section headed "Industry overview - Analysis of China's footwear design and development, production management and logistics management service industry - Competitive landscape" for further details.

-Since our commencement of business in 2009, our Group has recorded profit attributable to owner of our Company for each financial year.
-Taking into account our high retention rate of recurring customers, long established business relationship with our customers as well as our success in developing new customers and diversifying our customer base in developed countries as referred to in the paragraph headed "Customers - Our customer base" in this section, the Sole Sponsor and our Directors consider that our Group has demonstrated the capability to attain sustainable growth of our business, and our competitive advantages would enable us to compete with other players in the footwear solution service industry and maintain our profitability.
+Since our commencement of business in 2009, our Group or, in respect of the period prior to the Track Record Period, the group comprising the then holding company and its subsidiaries engaged in the footwear business has recorded profit attributable to owner(s) of the company for each financial year.
+Taking into account our high retention rate of recurring customers, long established business relationship with our customers as well as our success in developing new customers and diversifying our customer base in developed countries as referred to in the paragraph headed "Customers - Our customer base" in this section, our Sole Sponsor and our Directors consider that our Group has demonstrated the capability to attain sustainable growth of our business, and our competitive advantages would enable us to compete with other players in the footwear design and development, production management and logistics management service industry and maintain our profitability.